-LEARN FRENCH IN 3 MINUTES - French idiom : It's seen and seen again
+LEARN FRENCH IN 3 MINUTES - French idiom : C'est vu et revu

 Image illustration Elisabeth newsletter

-LEARN FRENCH IN 3 MINUTES - French idiom : It's seen and seen again
+LEARN FRENCH IN 3 MINUTES - French idiom : C'est vu et revu

 Transcript

-Hi everyone, I hope you are well and ready for a new French video.
+Hi everyone, I hope you're well and ready for a new French video.

-Today, we will see together a French expression in a few minutes.
-The expression we are going to see today is a familiar expression.
+Today we're going to take a look at a French expression in just a few minutes.
+The expression we're going to look at today is a colloquial expression.

 This expression is "it's seen and seen again".

-I love to use this expression, I use it very often.
+I love using this expression, I use it very often.

-For example, if I watch television and I see an ad with a story that we have already seen 10 times, for example laundry products, I can say it's seen and seen again, they should change the story of their ads a little.
+For example, if I'm watching TV and I see an ad with a story I've seen 10 times before, for example for laundry products, I can tell it's been seen over and over again, they should change the story a bit.

-We use it to say that an idea is a bit lame, that we have already seen it everywhere, that it has already been done many times.
+We use it to say that an idea is a bit lame, that we've seen it everywhere before, that it's been done lots of times before.

-For example, if I say I don't have any ideas for a gift for my boyfriend.
+For example, if I say I don't have any ideas for a present for my boyfriend.

-A friend may say to me, you could buy her a perfume.
-I'll say oh no, not a perfume, it's seen and seen again.
+A friend might say, you could buy her a perfume.
+I'm going to say oh no, not a perfume, it's seen and seen again.

-That means it's really a very basic gift that anyone can give.
-Here's a second bit of context.
-If I'm having guests over and I have to find a dessert to make and my husband says we could make an apple crumble for dessert, I can say oh no, it's seen it all over again, crumbles, we see them all the time, I'd like to make a dessert that's a little more original.
+That means it's really a very basic gift that anyone can make.
+Here's a second context.
+If I'm having guests over and I need to find a dessert to make, and my husband says we could make an apple crumble for dessert, I can say oh no, it's seen and seen again, crumbles are seen all the time, I'd like to make a dessert that's a little more original.

-I'll put one last bit of context that I saw on Instagram.
+I'll give you one last bit of context that I saw on Instagram.

-There's an Instagram account called Vinted's Ball Breakers.
+There's an Instagram account called Vinted Ball Breakers.

 Casse-couille is a very vulgar expression in French, it's a synonym for boring, so boring people.
-So here, in fact, it lists people who are boring on Vinted.
+So here, in fact, is a list of people who are boring on Vinted.

-So you see, this is the network where you can sell and buy clothes.
+So you see, this is the network where you can buy and sell clothes.

 Here, we have a conversation between a seller and a buyer and the person who wants to buy does not make any sentence.